blobcode/luna/README.md

 ## Usage <a name = "usage"></a>

 Using luna is simple.
 Just use `luna new <name>` to generate a new project.
 This creates a folder with a luna.ini config file, and a `templates` and `posts` folder.
 In the templates folder, there are 3 files: home.html, post.html and posts.html.
 These are templates for your posts.
 In the posts folder, there are markdown documents, which have a front matter defining data and then the post body.
+Run `luna serve` to generate and serve your files.
+Run `luna generate` to build your html.